Our key people

-He has extensive experience in providing fiscal and economic policy advice to both the Queensland and Commonwealth governments.
+Dennis has extensive experience in providing fiscal and economic policy advice to both the Queensland and Commonwealth governments.

-Prior to his current role, Dennis was Assistant Under Treasurer – Fiscal Strategy and has been closely involved in the formulation and delivery of all state budgets since 2010-11.
+He has been closely involved in the formulation and delivery of all state budgets since 2010-11.
 He also worked as the Executive Director of Economic Policy in the Department of Premier and Cabinet and took a particular interest in policies that would facilitate growth of the Queensland economy.
 Immediately prior to that he was the senior economic advisor to the then Queensland Premier, Peter Beattie.

 Dennis started his career as an economist with the Commonwealth Treasury and enjoyed over a decade engaged in a wide range of subject areas, including economic forecasting, competition policy, Commonwealth-State financial relations, and providing policy advice to the Commonwealth Treasurer on the health, education, social security and defence portfolios.

-Deputy Under Treasurer, Economics, Mary-Anne Curtis
+Deputy Under Treasurer, Agency Performance, Mary-Anne Curtis

 Prior to her appointment, Mary-Anne was the Acting Executive Director of Projects Queensland.
 In this role, she was responsible for providing governance and strategic direction for the development and delivery of some of the state's major infrastructure and service delivery projects.
 Before this, Mary-Anne spent more than a decade working on the state's major commercial transactions.